bsinkule/Grid-Template-Areas/README.md

-# Grid Template Area Step by Step
+# CSS Grid Template Area - Step by Step

 ## Steps
 1. Fork and clone this repo